c-cube/spelll/README.md

 spelll
 ======

-fuzzy string searching, using Levenshtein automaton.
+Fuzzy string searching, using Levenshtein automaton.
 Can be used for spell-checking.